Skip to content

 dry needling

-Dry Needling – What Is It and How Can It Help?
+Dry Needling: What Is It and How Can It Help the Pelvic Floor?

-Dry needling is a skilled intervention that uses a thin filiform needle to penetrate the skin and stimulate underlying myofascial trigger points, muscular, and connective tissues for the management of neuromusculoskeletal pain and movement impairments.
+Trigger point dry needling is a skilled intervention that uses a thin filiform needle to penetrate the skin and stimulate underlying myofascial trigger points, and muscular, and connective tissues for the management of neuromusculoskeletal pain and movement impairments.

 Let’s pause here for clarification.